Chocolate toxicity calculator – quick reference in case of emergency

 For larger dogs, you have a bit of breathing room.

-If you know for sure that only a small amount was eaten and know what kind of chocolate (remember, darker is worse in this case), you may be ok just keeping an eye on the pooch and watching for symptoms (listed above).
+If you know that only a small amount was eaten and know what kind of chocolate (remember, darker is worse in this case), you may be OK just keeping an eye on the pooch and watching for symptoms (listed above).

 Inducing vomiting is recommended if you catch the dog within 2 hours or so.
 Beyond 2 hours, inducing vomiting won’t help much.
-If you catch your dog red-handed or red-pawed, I guess, then the single best thing you can do is to induce vomiting to get that chocolate out of the dog’s system.
+If you catch your dog red-handed or red-pawed, I guess the best thing you can do is induce vomiting to get that chocolate out of the dog’s system.

-Dark baking chocolate contains about six times as much as the lighter milk chocolate found in candy bars.
-The point here is, a single one-ounce piece of dark chocolate can introduce six times as much theobromine into your dog’s system, so the symptoms will onset much faster and be much more severe.
+Dark baking chocolate contains about six times as much as the lighter milk chocolate in candy bars.
+The point is that a single one-ounce piece of dark chocolate can introduce six times as much Theobromine into your dog’s system, making the symptoms much faster and more severe.

 Can dogs eat chocolate – conclusion